carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 <br> We rely on load testing to assess system performance.

 #### [TAG SPRING]
-Spring Boot accelerates backend development in Java, and Spring Cloud helps manage distributed microservices.
+Spring Boot accelerates backend development in Java menos codigo menos arquivos de configuracao facil star de uma aplicacao muita simplicidade ao usar os starters

 🔵 Spring Core <br>
 It’s like a box of LEGO pieces: everything is there, but you assemble everything manually. <br>